TheJelmega/prog-lang/design/README.md

 A property allows a field-like value to be associated with a set of expressions that handle the underlying value changes.

-Properties are implemented as having either a _getter_, a _setter_ or both.
+Properties are implemented as having either _getters_, a _setter_ or both.

-The program needs to be aware that using properties may result in slower code, depending on the underlying implementation
+The program needs to be aware that using properties may result in slower code, depending on the underlying implementation.

 Properties can only be declared as associated items.